 Rotterdam memories on your iPhone

 Architecture memories are easy to collect and easy to lose in the camera roll.
-MagnetStory widgets can bring a saved building, postcard, or city object back to the surface later.
+MagnetStory widgets can help surface one saved building, postcard, or city object later without flattening the whole route into one folder.

 Get MagnetStory on the App Store

-MagnetStory is made for people who want to keep the story behind travel souvenirs, architecture postcards, museum tickets, magnets, and small personal objects.
+MagnetStory is made for people who want to keep the story behind travel souvenirs, architecture postcards, museum tickets, magnets, and small personal objects after a city route like this one.

 ← Back to Blog